The Commonplace

 Claims (15)

 A systematic review of 145 empirical studies (published 2020–2025) finds a consistent positive association between digital transformation and work productivity.
-Firm Productivity positive high work productivity (individual and organizational productivity indicators)
+Firm Productivity positive work productivity (individual and organizational productivity indicators)

 n=145